DjibrilM/capstone-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖  Portfolio project
+# 📖  Yoka-Look
   <a name="about-project"></a>
-The following project consist of demostrating the usage of github best practices, Linsts configs and how to write source code documentation in professional manner.
+A blog website for a fashion company based in paries, in this project we build a blog website for a fashion company and describe everything about the company from main Workers to previous exhibition festivals.